WHAT IS A HAIKU?

-A haiku is a type of short form poetry originated in Japan.
+A haiku is a type of short-form poetry that originated in Japan.
 These poems traditionally contain 17 total syllables in three lines.
 Line one is 5 syllables, line two is 7 syllables, and line three is 5 syllables.
 However, this contest does not require that authors strictly follow the traditional form.
-We do recommend that any poem submitted contain less than 20 syllables with a short / long / short arrangement.
+We do recommend that any poem submitted contain less than 20 syllables with a short/long/short arrangement.

 Haiku also employ a “cutting word,” known as a kireji in Japanese.
 This is a word that provides a verbal punctuation mark separating the juxtaposed images.
 There is no English equivalent to a kireji so English writers sometimes use a dash or another form of punctuation to create a break or pause that gives readers a chance to reflect on the connection between the two parts.